stepkun/pan_tilt_cam/README.md

-# pan-tilt-cam
+# pan_tilt_cam
-ros2 node for the waveshare pan-tilt HAT with camera
+ros2 node for the WaveShare Pan-Tilt HAT with camera